WebAssembly/exception-handling/proposals/Exceptions.md

 *structured* instruction, and is implicitly labeled.
 This allows branch instructions to exit try blocks.

-The `except_index` of the `catch` instruction is the exception tag for the caught exception.
-Similarly, the `except_index` of the `throw` instruction is the tag for the constructed exception.
+The `except_index` of the `catch` instruction denotes the exception tag for the caught exception.
+Similarly, the `except_index` of the `throw` instruction denotes the tag for the constructed exception.
 See [exception index space](#exception-index-space) for further clarification of exception tags.

 The `label` of the `rethrow` instruction is the label to the corresponding try